houndlord/NLO/README.md

-My solutions to NLO course at HU
+My solutions for NLO course at HU